 Toolbox solves this problem by providing a fully mutable container within

-and SDKs.
+editors and SDKs.
 For example, it's possible to do

 yum install ansible

-affecting the base operating system.
+without affecting the base operating system.

 However, this tool doesn't require using an OSTree based system.
 It works equally well on Fedora Workstation and Server, and that's a useful way to incrementally adopt containerization.